Skip to main content

 801-213-2995

-• Dr. Lauren H. Theilen is an Assistant Professor of Obstetrics and Gynecology at the University of Utah Health.
-She is a specialist in managing high-risk pregnancies and provides comprehensive prenatal care, consultations, and follow-up services through various stages of pregnancy and postpartum.
+• Dr. Lauren H. Theilen is a specialist in the management of high-risk pregnancies.
+She provides comprehensive prenatal care, consultations, and follow-up services through various stages of pregnancy and postpartum.
+She is currently accepting new patients.
+To schedule an appointment with Dr. Theilen, please call the women's health center at 801-213-2995.

 Dr. Theilen earned her Bachelor of Arts in the Plan II Liberal Arts Honors Program from the University of Texas at Austin, followed by her Medical Doctorate from the University of Texas Health Science Center at San Antonio.
 She completed her residency in Obstetrics & Gynecology at Barnes-Jewish Hospital/Washington University in St. Louis, where she also served as Chief Resident.
-She then subspecialized by completing a fellowship in Maternal-Fetal Medicine, and also earned an MSCI at the University of Utah.
-Dr. Theilen is board certified in Obstetrics & Gynecology and holds a subspecialty certification in Maternal-Fetal Medicine from the American Board of Obstetrics & Gynecology.
+She then subspecialized by completing a fellowship in Maternal-Fetal Medicine and also earned an MSCI at the University of Utah.
+Dr. Theilen is board-certified in Obstetrics & Gynecology and holds a subspecialty certification in Maternal-Fetal Medicine from the American Board of Obstetrics & Gynecology.

 Dr. Theilen has earned funding from the NIH and other sponsors to support her research on optimizing postpartum maternal cardiovascular health after hypertensive disorders of pregnancy.
 She is working to develop patient-centered, effective interventions to promote health and wellness in the postpartum period and beyond for women who have experienced pregnancy complications.